The Undertakers' Museum

 Death as a part of life is present in popular songs, poetry and speeches at funerals today, as it was more than two centuries ago.

 When the Austro-Hungarian Empire was at its peak people paid heavily to make sure they would be remembered.
 Their obsession of a "schöne Leiche" (a beautiful corpse), embalmed for the memorial service, prompted them to save money to ensure their send off was as grand as possible.

 In Vienna in the 1900s more than eighty private funeral companies competed for the business of burying the city’s citizens in one of the 52 cemeteries in the suburban area.

 In 1951 the Bestattung Wien, or Undertaking Service of Vienna, was appointed as the only funeral company in the city.
-Located in the 4th district at Goldeggasse 19, near the Schloss Belvedere and now moved out to the Central Cemetery, it also houses the intriguing Vienna Undertakers' Museum (sometimes called the 'Funeral Museum'), which contains more than 600 artifacts documenting the Viennese interest in death and burial.
+Originally located in the 4th district near the Schloss Belvedere and now moved out to the Central Cemetery, it also houses the intriguing Vienna Undertakers' Museum (sometimes called the 'Funeral Museum'), which contains more than 600 artifacts documenting the Viennese interest in death and burial.

 There are elaborate black uniforms and regalia worn by the pallbearers, or Pompfüneberer, from the French pompes funèbres, as well as hearses, wreathes, sashes, lanterns, torches, black flags, even an urn in the shape of a football, a “sitting coffin” inspired by Magritte, and an old pack of undertaker’s cigarettes carrying the words "Rauchen sichert Arbeitsplätze", which means: "Smoking protects jobs…"